 Advocacy for people with a disability

-CAV provides free, one-to-one assistance for people with a disability who need extra help with a The agreement between a landlord and a tenant for the rental of a property. issue.
-CAV’s advocates can:
+CAV provides free, one-to-one assistance for people with a disability who need extra help with a tenancy issue.

 - explain tenants’ rights and responsibilities;